GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 - **Environment Fields:** In your GraphQL document, query a value from an environment variable, or from a PHP constant.
 - **HTTP Client:** Execute HTTP requests against a webserver and fetch their response.
 - **Schema Editing Access:** Grant non-admin users access to the clients in the admin, and access to editing the GraphQL schema and its configuration.

-Gato GraphQL PRO clients have access to all product updates and premium support, and can ask the Gato GraphQL team to work on integrations with popular WordPress plugins.

 == Source code ==